 The National Institute on Mental Health explains that roughly 11 percent of adolescents under 18 years old develop a depressive disorder.
 Although girls can have a slightly higher risk when compared to boys, depression does occur in both males and females.

-According to the National Institute on Mental Health, depression does not always exhibit the same signs and symptoms that are commonly attributed to the disorder in adults.
+According to the National Institute on Mental Health, depression does not always exhibit the same signs and symptoms that are common to the disorder in adults.
 As a result, it may be overlooked as a phase that teenagers are going through.

 The signs of depression in adolescents may include: